 However, just like any other entity in Connecticut, apartment and condominium complexes are required to recover recyclables, which must be separated from other solid waste by residents, landlords, and others involved in the community.
 Contact your municipal recycling coordinator

 to learn of programs available to you.
 In addition, here are some ideas, suggestions and resources to help you develop a successful multi-family recycling program.

-Beyond reducing green house gas emissions, saving money and protecting the environment, Recycling is the Law
+Beyond reducing green house gas emissions, saving money and protecting the environment, Recycling is the Law in Connecticut.

 Your apartment building or condominium complex is most likely considered a “commercial” entity.
 Connecticut municipalities have passed ordinances requiring all single family homes and some multi-family houses to participate in the municipal recycling program.
 If your building or condominium complex does not receive municipal trash collection, you must make alternative arrangements.

 Tip to Save Money

 When you start diverting materials from the trash into recycling you will most likely generate less trash.
 Take economic advantage of the decreased amounts of trash requiring disposal by adjusting your trash pick-up schedule and/or reducing the size of your trash container.

 If you are a landlord you need to provide a collection system for your tenants.
 Contact your hauler about helping you collect recyclables at your building or complex.
 The collection system should be easy and convenient.
 If residents currently bring their trash outside to carts or a dumpster, designing a similar system for recycling may make sense.

 Make sure recycling carts, barrels or dumpsters are well marked and easy to understand.
 Consider developing labels and signs in multiple languages if English is not the first language of your tenants and/or neighbors.

 Commercial haulers or collectors bring their recyclables to specific processing facilities.
 Depending on the facility, the hauler may offer you a collection program that is ‘dual-stream collection’